numenta/htmresearch/README.md

 Open Research?
 ==============

 We have released all our commercial HTM algorithm code to the open source community within NuPIC.
-The NuPIC open source community continues to maintain and improve that regularly (see <link to forum> for discussions on that codebase.
+The NuPIC open source community continues to maintain and improve that regularly (see * https://discourse.numenta.org for discussions on that codebase.
 Internally we continue to evolve our theory towards a full blown cortical framework.

 We get a lot of questions about it and we wondered whether it is possible to be even more open about that work.
 Could we release our day to day research code in a public repository?
 Would people get confused?
 Would it slow us down?